 Researcher: Today's Date:

 Full Address:

 Phone (Day): Phone (Eve):

 Title of Activity:

-the procedures, or if a participant is in possibility of risk to the participants o he attached application.
-If I decide to make any changes in jured, or if any problems arise which involve risk or the r others, including any adverse reaction to the study, I will or contemplated changes to the Institutional Review Board
+the procedures, or if a participant is in possibility of risk to the participants of the attached application.
+If I decide to make any changes in njured, or if any problems arise which involve risk or the or others, including any adverse reaction to the study, I will or contemplated changes to the Institutional Review Board

 Investigator/Student: Today's Date:

-I have read and approve this protocol, the activity as described in this applica and I believe that the investigator is competent to conduct ation.
+I have read and approve this protocol the activity as described in this applic , and I believe that the investigator is competent to conduct eation.

 Research Associate: Today's Date:

 Notice of Approval

-the Institutional Review Board above indicates that the d in the attached pages has been approved with the
+The Institutional Review Board above indicates that the ed in the attached pages has been approved with the

 Restrictions and Conditions: